- Corporate Responsibility

 How We Handle Feedback

-We also utilize a companywide routing and tracking system for community feedback that documents comments received, including the subject, where the feedback was received and how it was addressed.
+We also utilize a companywide routing and tracking system for community feedback that documents comments received, including the subject, where it was received and how it was addressed.
 We track and analyze data from this system to capture learnings, spot trends and proactively coordinate solutions with communities.